plone/volto/packages/registry/docs/howto/how-to-instantiate-registry.md

 const { registry, addons, theme, shadowAliases } = AddonRegistry.init(appRootPath)
 ```

-Which can be useful for configure your build process.
+This can be useful for configuring your build process.

 ## Initialization